ZisisFl/Online-Anomaly-Detection-Root-Cause-Analysis/kafka_producer/README.md

 ```

 # Run
-Run producer fetching data
+In order to produce data from SQL tables to Kafka topic you need to use sql_to_kafka.py script.
+This script given a table will produce each of its records as a flat JSON record in the Kafka topic.
+The script provides a CLI with some options about source table, destination topic, limit number of records etc.

-In order to review the available options of the cli tool you can run the following command
+In order to review all the available options of the CLI tool you can run the following command
 ```bash
 python sql_to_kafka.py -h
 ```

 ## Example scenario
-Generating 2000 records in topic test1 with data from table web_sales_cube1:
+For example in order to generate 2000 records from table/view web_sales_cube1 in topic test1(the definition of this view can be found in dsdgen/dw/web_sales_cube1.sql file):
 ```
 python sql_to_kafka.py --table_name web_sales_cube1 --topic_name test1 --batch_size 10000 --limit 2000
 ```